 One of the most annoying myths is that only children are inevitably spoiled.
 They can be, but so can much larger batches of kids.
 Parents with an unearned sense of entitlement (and money to spare) are more likely to raise kids with the same attitude.
 They give their kids everything they want, or everything they themselves would like to have had, whereas wise parents teach kids the difference between wants and needs.
 And they teach them compassion for those with less.
 Unstinting love doesn't spoil children--whether or not they have siblings.

 One thing I had plenty of as an only child, besides love and attention, was quiet time to face down boredom and create a full inner life.
 Perhaps that's why I became a writer.
 That's the kind of time all children need, says Newman.
 In fact, lots of onlies have found great success in life, including many in the arts.
-This site has a long list (not error-free) of celebrated only children, and here's a shorter list with bios.

 BENEFITS OF ALONE TIME